Sapienza-Technology/cc8_simulation/README.md

 # cc8_Simulation
 This repository contains the package with the robot description of CC8 Rover (Version: 2022-2023).

+This package enables the integration of a rover model into an empty world simulated in Gazebo and configures the necessary controllers for joint movement.
+It is designed to be compatible with ROS1 and Gazebo version 11.11.

+The robot description (URDF) was generated using a [Fusion 360 addon](https://github.com/syuntoku14/fusion2urdf).
+This tool exports a URDF model with accurate inertial and visual parameters directly derived from the original CAD design, ensuring fidelity.
+Additionally, the package configures specific controllers for each joint, enabling a complete and realistic simulation.
 ## URDF Structure
 The robot is described using a URDF file (/urdf/cc8.xacro) written in a macro language called xacro in which all links and joints are defined with their parent-child relationships.
 ### CC8 Model